Wednesday, November 26, 2025

 That's how this book changes everything.

 Simply put, James Clear shows how very small steps, what we often call baby steps, help to build the habits that will almost certainly guarantee success.
 This one sentence explanation doesn't even come close to James Clear's recipe for your success.
-It involves not baby steps, but steps so small and trivial that they might best measured in atoms.
+It involves not baby steps, but steps so small and trivial that they might best be measured in atoms.
 Atomic habits!

 I bought Atomic Habits in October 2020.
 It's been five years.
 I now have a number of habits inspired by James Clear.

-For instance, almost a year after that book began to change my life, I began tracking my daily habits.
+For instance, almost a year after that book began to change my life, I started tracking my daily habits.
 1,483 days later I do that daily.
 202 days ago, my doctor said "if you don't lose weight, I'll prescribe medication because you are borderline pre-diabetic".
 So I started to diet.
 I have now lost 23 pounds and my self-imposed target is only 9 pounds down the road.

 Like most humans, I still stray, fail to walk a perfect straight line.
 My straggles are scribbled, so I can't pretend I'm not sliding, when I am.
 My goal is five 5-10 kilometre bike rides a week.
 I come close to a perfect score sometimes, not that often, but 1,420 days of tracking later I have ridden 4,020 kilometres.